Complaints Handling Procedure

 Who has ultimate responsibility for complaints handling within our firm?

 This responsibility rests with our Director, Sue Hatton.
-She may not be the person who has the day to day handling of the investigation into a complaint but the ultimate responsibility is hers.A complaint against Sue Hatton will be handled by the Chief Executive.
+She may not be the person who has the day to day handling of the investigation into a complaint but the ultimate responsibility is hers.A complaint against Sue Hatton will be handled by another Director.

 Pickerings Solicitors, Etchell House, Etchell Court, Bonehill Road, Tamworth, Staffordshire, B78 3HQ Tel 01827 317070